Mexico Field Trips, February and March 1980

 not match.
 She explained to me that she insists on cotton only - they

-are not using wool any longer as the colours run - & does her own
+are not using wool any longer as the colours run - and does her own

-designs (she showed us her sampler later on) & that she insists
+designs (she showed us her sampler later on) and that she insists

 on using all the traditional designs on her own huipiles.